Special Use Permits for Activities in Big Bend National Park

 Guidelines for Special Park Uses

-Big Bend receives requests from individuals and groups seeking to use the park for various private uses.
 It is the policy of the National Park Service (NPS) to allow special uses that are not in conflict with law or policy; will not result in derogation of the values and purposes for which the park was established; do not present a threat to public safety or property and do not unduly interfere with normal park operations, resource protection, or visitor use.

-• provides a benefit to an individual, group or organization rather than the public at large;
+• Provides a benefit to an individual, group, or organization rather than the public at large;

 • cause injury, damage or impairments to park resources;